sbekrin/alchemy/alchemy-web/src/content/docs/blog/decade-long-journey.md

 ---
-title: "My decade long journey with IaC and why it needs to be un-bundled"
+title: Why IaC needs to be un-bundled
-date: "2025-04-08"
+date: 2025-04-08
-description: "An intro to my blog journey."
+excerpt: A post on my decade long journey with Infrastructure-as-Code, why I built my own minimal library in pure TypeScript and why I think you should at least entertain the idea of "un-bundling IaC" and returning to simplicity.
 ---

-A post on my decade long journey with Infrastructure-as-Code, why I built my own minimal library in pure TypeScript and why I think you should at least entertain the idea of "un-bundling IaC" and returning to simplicity.

 I built alchemy after years of working with every other option, from CloudFormation, CDK, to Pulumi, Terraform and Kubernetes.
 IaC is non-negotiable in my opinion, and is one of my favorite technologies as a developer.